William F. Buckley Jr.: Childhood

-Buckley was born November 24, 1925, in New York City, to Aloise Josephine Antonia (Steiner) and William Frank Buckley Sr., a Texas-born lawyer and oil developer.
-His mother, from New Orleans, was of Swiss-German, German, and Irish descent, while his paternal grandparents, from Hamilton, Ontario, Canada, were of Irish ancestry.
-The sixth of ten children, Buckley moved as a boy with his family to Mexico, and then to Sharon, Connecticut, before beginning his formal schooling in Paris, where he attended first grade.
-By age seven, he received his first formal training in English at a day school in London; his first and second languages were Spanish and French.
-As a boy, Buckley developed a love for music, sailing, horses, hunting, and skiing, all interests reflected in his later writings.
-He was homeschooled through the eighth grade using the Calvert School of Baltimore's Homeschool Curriculum.
-Just before World War II, at age 12–13, he attended the Jesuit preparatory school St John's Beaumont in England.
+William Frank Buckley Jr. was born William Francis Buckley in New York City on November 24, 1925, to Aloise Josephine Antonia (née Steiner; 1895–1985) and lawyer and oil developer William Frank Buckley Sr. (1881–1958).
+His mother hailed from New Orleans and was of German, Irish, and Swiss-German descent, while his father had Irish ancestry and was born in Texas to Canadian parents from Hamilton, Ontario.
+He had five older siblings and four younger siblings.

+As a boy, Buckley moved with his family to Mexico before moving to Sharon, Connecticut.
+He began his formal schooling in France, attending first grade in Paris.
+By the time Buckley was seven, the family had moved to England, where he received his first formal English-language training at a day school in London.
+Due to the family's varied places of residence, his first and second languages were Spanish and French.
+As a boy, he developed a love for horses, hunting, music, sailing, and skiing, all of which were reflected in his later writings.
+He was homeschooled through the eighth grade using the homeschool curriculum developed by the Calvert School in Baltimore.
+Just before World War II, around the ages of 12 and 13, he attended the Jesuit preparatory school St John's Beaumont in the English village of Old Windsor.